 People influence our sense of what is socially acceptable, and, since we are social creatures, we all desire to be accepted by the people around us.
 If my friends in high school aspire to become lawyers and doctors and engineers, I may judge my standing by my performance in school and my intellectual and educational aspirations.
 If my friends are 5-star athletic prospects, I may judge my standing by my physical strength and sports performance.
 On the other hand, if my friends have no ambition, I may not feel any great motivation to change and achieve.

 It works the same with morality.
 If my friends think a fool, act a fool, talk a fool–not only will they influence me, but I may get a false sense of accomplishment for being “better” than they are.
 I have seen Christians do this with pornography.
 They may have a friend who watches pornography every other day, and they watch it once a week.
 Should they be congratulating themselves that their toxic habit, and likely addiction, is weekly rather than every other day?
 Instead of comparing ourselves to other people, we should compare ourselves to Christ, because that’s who God wants us imitate.

 When we are young, we don’t have much say over who we are around.
 I don’t recall picking who my parents or teachers were.
 However, when we get older, we get to choose who our friends are, whom we marry, where we work, where we go to church.

-Don’t let the goldfish in the baby tank be you.
-Choose your inner circle wisely because you don’t want to look back one day and think, “Where could I have been in life if I had only surrounded myself with the right people?”
+Let’s not let the goldfish in the baby tank be us.
+Let’s choose our inner circle wisely because we don’t want to look back one day and think, “Where could I have been in life if I had only surrounded myself with the right people?”